 Footnote: Headers: Type of data file (i.e. QC vs. non-QC).
 Start: Transmission start date (format: dd/mm/yyyy).
 End: Date at which the last file was received (format: dd/mm/yyyy). # years of data: Number of years between the transmission start date/time and the date/time at which the last file was received. ‘% coverage’: Total number of files as a percentage of the total number of files expected (i.e. % coverage = Total number of hourly files receivedTotal number of hourly files expected x 100).
-ACORN: Australian Coastal Ocean Radar).
+Ocean Radar: http://imos.org.au/oceanradar.html.

 Template